meiniKi/tt06-FazyRV-ExoTiny/README.md

 | **clk**   | Clock       | up to 50MHz |
 | **rst_n** | Reset       | low active  |

+> [!IMPORTANT]
+> `rst_n` is not synchronized.
+Make sure it is released sufficient hold time after the rising clock edge and sufficient setup time before the falling edge.
+Do not release reset while `clk` is low.
+The design appears to be on the edge of implementability.
+An additional dff breaks convergence.

 ## Pin Description